 The Address Input bus operation allows the insertion of the memory address.
-For the S34ML02G3 device, five write cycles are needed to input the addresses.
-For the S34ML01G3, four write cycles are needed to input the addresses.
-If necessary, a 5th dummy address cycle can be issued to S34ML01G3, which will be ignored by the NAND device without causing problems.
+For S34ML04G3 devices, five write cycles are needed to input the addresses.
 Addresses are accepted with Chip Enable low, Address Latch Enable high, Command Latch Enable low, and Read Enable high and latched on the rising edge of Write Enable.
 Moreover, for commands that start a modify operation (program/erase) the Write Protect pin must be high.
-See Figure 22 and Table 27 for details of the timing requirements.
+See Figure 21 and Table 27 for details of the timing requirements.